-- 4.4.1 Low level concerns that do not meet the harms threshold should be reported to the Principal.
-NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test. - 4.4.2 In cases where the Head Teacher or Principal is the subject of an allegation, it will be reported to the Chair of Governors.
-The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2021. - 4.4.3 The College will deal with any such concern, no matter how small, where an adult working in or on behalf of the College may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 4.4.4 All low-level concerns should be recorded in writing.
+Low level concerns that do not meet the harms threshold should be reported to the Principal.
+NB: The term low level does not mean that it is insignificant, it means that the behaviour towards a child does not meet the harms test.

+In cases where the Principal is the subject of an allegation, it will be reported to the Chair of Governors.
+The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2022.

+The College will deal with any such concern, no matter how small, where an adult working in or on behalf of the College may have acted in a way that:

+is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and • does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

+All low-level concerns should be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken.
-The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible. - 4.4.5 Schools and colleges can decide where these records are kept, but they must be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
-At Sawston Village College, hard copies of these records are kept securely in the Principal's PA's Office and electronically in the Principal's confidential folder. - 4.5 The College will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the College (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
-This will enable the College to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the College are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution. - 4.5.1 The College should ensure that all staff, paid and unpaid, are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents/carers as advised within the Local Authority's Code of Conduct: 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (May 2019).
-As part of the Induction process, all staff, paid and unpaid, will receive guidance about how to create appropriate professional boundaries (in both the real and virtual world) with all children, especially those with a disability or who are vulnerable. - 4.5.2 All staff have signed to confirm that they have read 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (May 2019).
+The name of the individual sharing their concerns should also be noted, if the individual wishes to remain anonymous then that should be respected as far as reasonably possible.

+Schools and colleges can decide where these records are kept, but they must be kept confidential, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+At Sawston Village College, hard copies of these records are kept securely in the Principal's PA's Office and electronically in the Principal's confidential folder.

+The College will promote an open and transparent culture in which all concerns about all adults working in or on behalf of the College (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately.
+This will enable the College to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the College are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.

+The College should ensure that all staff, paid and unpaid, are aware of the need for maintaining appropriate and professional boundaries in their relationships with pupils and parents/carers as advised within the Local Authority's Code of Conduct: 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022).
+As part of the Induction process, all staff, paid and unpaid, will receive guidance about how to create appropriate professional boundaries (in both the real and virtual world) with all children, especially those with a disability or who are vulnerable.

+All staff have signed to confirm that they have read the Anglian Learning Staff Code of Conduct and 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings' (February 2022).

-4.5.3 The College will ensure that staff, supply staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust).
+The College will ensure that staff, supply staff and volunteers are aware that sexual relationships with pupils aged under 18 are unlawful and could result in legal proceedings taken against them under the Sexual Offences Act 2003 (Abuse of Position of Trust).

-5.0 OTHER RELATED POLICIES AND PROCEDURES
+5. OTHER RELATED POLICIES AND PROCEDURES